-Harry and Meghan to be Duke and Duchess of Sussex
+Cheering and waving flags, fans gather for Harry and Meghan's wedding

 After the ceremony, the newlyweds are expected to greet some of the 1,200 members of the public invited into the castle grounds before starting a carriage procession through Windsor.

-A reception will be held in the castle’s St George’s Hall before 200 guests join the couple at an evening event at Frogmore House, another grand mansion in the grounds.
+A reception will be held in the castle’s St George’s Hall before 200 guests join the couple at an evening event at the nearby Frogmore House mansion.

-The prince and his new wife are not immediately leaving on honeymoon and will carry out their first official engagement as husband and wife next week.
+The newlyweds are not immediately leaving on honeymoon and will carry out their first official engagement as husband and wife next week.

 The British remain broadly supportive of the monarchy, albeit with a sense of mild irony about the pomp and pageantry that accompanies it, though most have deep respect for Queen Elizabeth after her 66 years of service as head of state.